Get to Know Us

 You will learn about our student-centered, college preparatory, academic program, our focus on community and experiential education, and Kehillah's "special sauce" that creates an inclusive, dynamic environment where students can thrive both academically and personally.

-Sign up through Revenna.
+Sign up through Ravenna.

 Talk to a Community Member